jpedro/jpedro.github.io/.posts/postgres.md

 Is this enough to stop me from using it?
 Hell no. Sometimes, you gotta swallow something whole.
 Then you can judge how it really tastes.

-I'm migrating some apps to Postgres but for the small fish I'm using SQLite.
+I'm migrating apps to Postgres but for the small fish I'm using SQLite.
 It statically links as a library.
-Yes, storage is a single file that no one else can write into but it simplifies so much.
-And the performance is as good as it gets for a traditional relational storage.
+Yes, storage is a single file that no one else can write into but it's a bliss.
+And the performance is as good as it gets for a relational storage.